- Explain how different praise and mindsets can lead to different levels of performance

 Stage 2: Failure, Negative Feedback, and Consequences

 Next, the children tried to solve a new set of 10 matrix problems and again they had 4 minutes.
 On the surface, these problems looked about the same as the first set, but they were considerably more difficult.
 After the 4-minute test period, the researchers scored the answers and, regardless of actual performance, they told the children that they had done poorly (“a lot worse”).
-No one was told that he or she had solved more than 50% correctly.
+No one was told that they had solved more than 50% correctly.
 In fact, this feedback was accurate.
 The results showed that the children found the problems difficult.
 On average, they attempted 5.8 of the 10 problems and correctly solved only 1.8 of them.
 There was no significant difference in the number of problems solved for the three groups (ability feedback, effort feedback, and no-feedback control).

 Now the experimenters wanted to know about the effect of “failure” on the children’s motivation (though the term “failure” was never used with the children).